aarpon/hrm_docs/docs/admin/configure_database.rst

 .. note::

-    On Ubuntu 18.04 LTS you might need to follow `these instructions to set the mysql root password <https://linuxconfig.org/how-to-reset-root-mysql-password-on-ubuntu-18-04-bionic-beaver-linux>`_.
+    On Ubuntu 18.04 LTS and newer you might need to follow `these instructions to set the mysql root password <https://linuxconfig.org/how-to-reset-root-mysql-password-on-ubuntu-18-04-bionic-beaver-linux>`_.